 4. Make It Scannable

 Since most readers have short attention spans, it is important to put your most important information first.
 If users are jumping around looking for something particular you don’t want to lose them because your key selling points are at the bottom of the page.
 Depending on the content you’re writing, using bullet points and number lists can highlight your most important points and help users navigate through.
 This will help keep your readers engaged and interested in the content about your service.

 90% of information processed through the brain is visual and this can be used to your advantage.
 A video, gif, or even a simple photograph can all have a big impact on your site.
 Featuring easy-to-read charts and graphs can do a better job of making your point than a few large paragraphs explaining yourself.
 Images can also help break up long paragraphs making them easier to read.

 6. Leave Them Wanting More

-At the end of each page, you should leave them wanting more.
+At the end of each page you should leave them wanting more.
 This is a good place to leave a call-to-action button.
 Call-to-actions lets your visitors know that what they are reading about is just the beginning.
 Start them with action verbs like “Download,” “Learn More,” Sign Up,” and “Share.”
 You can link these buttons to any page you want to direct them to on the site.
 This will help increase your page views and encourage them to promote your business.

 Writing can be a difficult task in general but content creation for a website that is just right can be even more so.
 Just remember, whatever you put on your site is not permanent.
 Once you get your content pushed out there you can make edits and updates as frequently as you like.
 You can even optimize your website’s performance by reviewing your analytics monthly.
 Not sure how?
 Let the Cobalt Media team help you out.
-Our advanced analytics and research skills can help keep your website and your business running at their best.
+Our advanced analytics and research skills can help keep your website and your business running its best.